Affording a WNS Education

 Exceptions may be made in cases where the non-custodial parent has no contact or involvement with the child.

-This information should be included on the FAST application with as much supporting information as possible.
+This information should be included on the Clarity application with as much supporting information as possible.

-A family whose circumstances change after submission of the FAST application and/or who wishes to request reconsideration of the award decision may file an appeal through FAST.
+A family whose circumstances change after submission of the Clarity application and/or who wishes to request reconsideration of the award decision may file an appeal through Clarity.
 If received in a reasonable time frame, we will review it and reply prior to the contract submission due date.

 What if my family does not qualify for financial assistance?
 Are there other options available for financing a WNS education?